OpenNews/srccon/session_proposal_guide.md

 ## Example Sessions from Previous SRCCONs

-To give you a taste of how SRCCON facilitators turn plans into action, here are a few writeups from previous participants on their experience hosting sessions:
+To give you a taste of how SRCCON facilitators turn plans into action, here are a few writeups from previous participants:

 * [3 Ways To Facilitate A Great Conference Session](https://opennews.org/blog/srccon-facilitator-recs-one/), by ProPublica’s Sisi Wei
 * [How We Facilitated A Huge, Participatory, Highly Charged SRCCON Session](https://opennews.org/blog/srccon-facilitator-recs-two/), by NPR’s Alyson Hurt